Xceptance/xlt-documentation/content/en/xtc/loadtesting/180-reports.md

 {{% warning notitle %}}
 Please note that when deleting load test reports from XTC, they are truly deleted from the backing file storage, so this process **cannot be undone**.
 {{% /warning %}}

+## Errors on Report Creation

+Creating a load test report may fail for several reasons, for example because of invalid report generator settings in your test suite.
+The _Error_ link next to a failed report will open the console log of the report generator.
+This way you should get an idea what the actual reason for that failure was.